edinburgh-napier/set09121/labs/lab6/physics.md

   }
   // Create Boxes
   ...
+  bodies.push_back(b);
 }
 ```

+A hint: we've defined the vectors in that way so we can store both the central point and size in pairs, hence the slightly different for loop.
+Hint 2: the origin is a bit more tricky to get right, but remember you can divide a vector by a number if you need to!

 {:class="important"}
 Don't move on until you have some bouncin' boxes like the gif at the top!